tumininucodes/tumininucodes/README.md

 I am a Mobile App Developer.

-I love good UI and performance in mobile applications and love to implement them.
+I love good UI and performance in mobile applications and also love to implement them.

-Welcome to my profile.